hackoregon/civic/CONTRIBUTING.md

 We strive for [stateless](https://code.tutsplus.com/tutorials/stateful-vs-stateless-functional-components-in-react--cms-29541), reusable components that have been tested under a variety of conditions.
 These components are best for using as building blocks.

+### New Components

+Run `yarn component` from the project root to generate a component in the package of your choosing.

+A component directory will be generated in `packages/<package>/<component>/` with the following files:

+1. `<component>.js`: The implementation of the component
+2. `<component>.test.js`: Unit tests for the component
+3. `<component>.stories.js`: Storybook stories that describe all of the interesting states of the component Additionally, the component will be re-exported from `packages/<package>/src/index.js` to make the component accessible to anyone using the package via npm.

 ### Implementation

-First, create a new folder in the `src` directory of the `component-library` package for the new component.
-Follow the conventions that the other components follow:

-1. Capitalize the component name
-2. Create a JS file with the same name as the component

 When writing the JS implementation of a component, there aren't any hard and fast rules, but there are some strong suggestions:

 1. Prefer a stateless, function component over a stateful, class component
 2. Specify the [`PropTypes`](https://reactjs.org/docs/typechecking-with-proptypes.html) for the component
+3. Use [JSDoc](https://jsdoc.app/about-getting-started.html) comments to add a description for each `PropType`
-3. When styles are necessary, prefer Emotion over CSS
+4. When styles are necessary, prefer Emotion over CSS
-4. Choose composition over inheritance
+5. Choose composition over inheritance
-5. Don't be afraid to break a large component down into smaller components that compose
+6. Don't be afraid to break a large component down into smaller components that compose
-6. Expect a variety of prop inputs
+7. Expect a variety of prop inputs
-7. Expect a variety of layout usages
+8. Expect a variety of layout usages
-8. Don't forget about mobile styles as well as mobile interactions
+9. Don't forget about mobile styles as well as mobile interactions

 With these suggestions along with code review, you're sure to make something that will be useful for years to come!

 ### Testing

-In the same component directory, make a test file named `<component>.test.js`.

 Good unit tests will help you be confident your component works the way you think it does.
 Arguably even more important: it will help future developers be confident that their broad changes or upgrades don't break your hard work.